jimbobbennett/mutt-matcher-iot/train-model.md

 | shorkie                        |        0.2% |
 | australian-shepherd            |        0.0% |

-To use Custom Vision, you will need an [Azure subscription, such as Azure for Students](https://azure.microsoft.com/free/students/?WT.mc_id=academic-36256-jabenn).
+To use Custom Vision, you will need an [Azure for Students subscription](https://azure.microsoft.com/free/students/?WT.mc_id=academic-36256-jabenn).
 Custom Vision has a generous free tier, so this workshop will not use any of your Azure credit.

-## Key files
+## Image files

 The images you can use to train your model are in the [model-images](./model-images) folder.
 You will need to clone this GitHub repo (or download it as a zip file) to access these images.
 The images are in 2 different folders: